balance64/research/python/algorithms/README.md

 A couple of algorithms I found in a book I got from the library "Essential Computer Science: A Programmer's Guide to Foundational Concepts" by
-Paul D. Crutcher
+Paul D. Crutcher,
-Neeraj Kumar Singh
+Neeraj Kumar Singh,
 Peter Tiegs

 I wrote them out manually and tried to understand the thinking behind them.